Martoko/MonsterMaze/README.md

 ## Building

 Building a standalone executable file is possible for Windows and Mac OS X.
-Linux users are expected to run the ruby outputted by "rake build_ruby".
+Linux users are expected to run the ruby outputted by "rake build_src".

 Runtime dependencies
  - Ruby